 Mode 1 weekly daytime or evening lectures over one semester.
-May involve videoconference delivery. intensive blocks of teaching with required reading prior to and following the teaching session.
+May involve video conference delivery. intensive blocks of teaching with required reading prior to and following the teaching session.
 May involve video conference delivery.
 Mode 3 intensive blocks of teaching, with required reading and/or assignments prior to and following the teaching session, plus a group process workshop held weekly over the course of the semester (12 weeks).
 Mode 4 intensive blocks of teaching plus practicum placement (which begins in the same semester as the block course, and ends when the required practicum hours have been completed).
+Mode 5 Independent Learning - material will be provided on moodle and students will study independently with the help of a tutor.